tommi1hirvonen/Biflow/README.md

     - ConnectionStrings:BiflowContext
         - Connection string used to connect to the Biflow database based on steps taken in the database section of this guide.
         - Note: The connection string must have `MultipleActiveResultSets=true` enabled.
+    - Authentication
+        - BuiltIn, Windows or AAD
+        - Built-in: Users accounts and passwords are managed in Biflow.
+Users are application specific.
+        - Windows: Authentication is done using Active Directory.
+User roles and access are defined in the Biflow users management.
+        - AAD: Authentication is done using Azure Active Directory.
+User roles and access are defined in the Biflow users management.
     - Executor:Type
         - ConsoleApp, WebApp or SelfHosted
         - Whether the executor service is installed as a console application or web app or is running self-hosted inside the UI application